shedrack-okunda/se-assignment-day-2-git-and-github-shedrack-okunda/README.md

       **Maintaining a Personal Version:** If you want to maintain a personal version of a project that may not be actively maintained by the original authors, forking allows you to keep your version up to date with your own changes while still having access to the original code.
 ##

-Examine the importance of issues and project boards on GitHub.
+## 9. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

- ** Importance of Issues on GitHub**
+ **Importance of Issues on GitHub**
     **Tracking Bugs and Feature Requests:** Issues provide a structured way to report bugs, request features, and document tasks.
 Each issue can include a title, description, labels, and comments, making it easy to communicate specific problems or requests.
     **Prioritization and Organization:** Issues can be labeled and assigned to team members, allowing for prioritization of tasks.
 Labels (e.g., "bug," "enhancement," "help wanted") help categorize issues, making it easier to filter and manage them.
     **Discussion and Collaboration:** Each issue has a comment section where team members can discuss the problem, propose solutions, and provide updates.
 This fosters collaboration and ensures that everyone is on the same page regarding the status of tasks.